 Rabinovitz recounted that he said, “We are prepared to do things.
 We will prepay $50,000 of our community impact.
 As soon as we get a license, we’re going to give $15,000 to a local charity.”

 Curaleaf then donated to a school that was a Selectwoman’s pet project.
 Thus, they ultimately received the license last year.

 “They bought it by offering to prepay,” Rabinovitz said.

 “Donation washing” is an issue whereby they donate to equity and causes to look better while they do other things.
 The problem is a donation is something that is supposed to be given freely.
 However, when you need to donate to get an HCA, it’s not a donation.

-Rabinovitz noted many towns have a Not In My Back Yard (NIMBY) attitude towards cannabis.
+Rabinovitz noted many towns have a Not In My Back Yard (NIMBY) attitude toward cannabis.
 In addition, neighbors complaining is always an issue.
 Thus, they are making it difficult for many to get a Host Community Agreement.
-For example, Webster, MA allowed only one plaza in a decrepit or industrial park to be available for a cannabis company.
-Rabinovitz said the landlord auctioned it $25 a square foot, which is steep.
+For example, Webster, MA, allowed only one plaza in a decrepit or industrial park to be available for a cannabis company.
+Rabinovitz said the landlord auctioned it for $25 a square foot, which is steep.

-The City of Westfield, MA said that cannabis companies needed to pay, in addition to the State tax:
+The City of Westfield, MA, said that cannabis entrepreneurs needed to pay, in addition to the State tax:

 - The town tax

 - A mandatory donation